syncfusion-content/jsp-docs/jsp/PivotGauge/Getting-Started.md

 ## Relational

-Add the following code example to add list of items to the **PivotGauge** and initialize the **PivotGauge** widget with Relational data source.
+Add the following code example to add list of items to the **pivot gauge** and initialize the **pivot gauge** widget with relational data source.

 {% highlight html %}